Maianthemum bifolium dilatatum Alph.Wood.

 Common Name: Wild Lily Of The Valley

-Maianthemum dilatatum is a perennial plant that can grow up to 0.20 metres tall.
+Maianthemum dilatatum is an erect, herbaceous perennial plant producing a tight clump of unbranched stems 20 - 45cm tall from a rhizomatous rootstockthat can grow up to 0.20 metres tall.

 Shaded or moist streambanks and open to dense coniferous and broadleaved woods if they are moist, especially favouring woodland margins, growing in humus-rich slightly acid soils; at elevations up to 1,000 metres[